 Originally from Northampton, Alistair started his singing career as a boy chorister at All Saints Church, before joining the National Youth Choir of Great Britain.
 Until January 2019, Alistair was the Senior Lay Clerk at Birmingham Cathedral, featuring as a soloist on their recent broadcast of Choral Evensong on BBC Radio 3.
 He also conducted the Ex Cathedra Boys Academy and was the Musical Director of the City of Wolverhampton Choir.

 Alistair is now a Songman in the choir of York Minster, and is also a member of the Ex Cathedra Graduate Scholarship Scheme, working closely with Jeffrey Skidmore and performing regularly with Ex Cathedra.

-Outside of choral singing, Alistair regularly appears in operatic productions at Birmingham Conservatoire, as well as performing in the chorus of the Dorset Opera Festival 2016.
-Notable performances include Blow Venus and Adonis (Title role), Verdi Macbeth (Chorus), Tchaikovsky Eugene Onegin (Chorus), Rossini La Cenerentola (Alidoro) and Mozart Der Zauberflöte (Geharnischte Mann).
+Outside of choral singing, Alistair has experience appearing in many operatic productions at the Royal Birmingham Conservatoire, as well as performing in the chorus of the Dorset Opera Festival 2016, and also with Leeds Youth Opera.
+Notable performances include Blow Venus and Adonis (Title role), Strauss Die Fledermaus (Dr. Falke), Verdi Macbeth (Chorus), Tchaikovsky Eugene Onegin and Rossini La Cenerentola (Alidoro).